On the derived category of 1-motives: Introduction

 The basic reason why $p$ is inverted in $\DM_{-,\et}^\eff(k)$ is homotopy invariance (the Artin-Schreier exact sequence).
-But if one wants to deal with non homotopy invariant phenomena, Deligne $1$-motives are not sufficient and one should enlarge them to include $\G_a$ factors as in Laumon's $1$-motives (\cf \cite{lau}, \cite{BM}).
-See \cite{alessandra} for work in this direction.
+In parallel, if one wants to deal with non homotopy invariant phenomena, Deligne $1$-motives are not sufficient and one should enlarge them to include $\G_a$ factors as in Laumon's $1$-motives (\cf \cite{lau}, \cite{BM}).
+See \cite{alessandra} and \cite{alessandragen} for work in this direction.